 Statement of Intent

-In addition to the portfolio, applicants are required to submit a “Statement of Intent” as part of their admissions portfolio.
+In addition to the portfolio, applicants must submit a “Statement of Intent”.
 The written statement should define why an applicant will thrive at AUArts.
-The statement should be no longer than 500 words total and address the following;
+The statement should be no longer than 500 words total and address the following:

 - Why do you want to go to art school and earn a degree?